 - In a large, high sided skillet, melt the butter over medim heat.
 Add the proscuitto, onion and red pepper flake and cook until the onions are very soft, about 10 minutes.
 Turn up the heat to medium high and stir in the garlic.
 Cook, stirring constantly for 30-45 seconds.
 Add tomato paste and sun dried tomatoes and continue to cook, stirring constantly, one minute.
 Pour 1/4 cup of wine in the skillet and cook, stirring often, until all the liquid has evaporated, 1 to 2 minutes.

 - Meanwhile, bring 4 quarts of water to a boil.
 Add 1 Tablespoon of salt.
 Cook the Cavatappi until al dente, according to package instructions.
 Before draining, reserve 1/2 cup of pasta water.
 Drain Cavatappi well then return it back to cooking pot.

 - Add 2 cups of the crushed tomatoes, salt, pepper and pinch of sugar.
 Bring to a boil, then reduce heat to a simmer.
-Cover partially, and continue to simmer, stirring occassionally, until suace is thickens, (a spoon dragged through the sauce will leave a trail) about 15 minutes.
-Add cream, basil, remaining 2 tablespoons of crushed tomatoes and the remaining 2 tablespoons of wine to thicken sauce.
+Cover partially, and continue to simmer, stirring occasionally, until sauce is thickened, (a spoon dragged through the sauce will leave a trail) about 15 minutes.
+Add cream, basil, remaining 2 tablespoons of crushed tomatoes and the remaining 2 tablespoons of wine to thicken the sauce.
 Stir to combine.
 Adjust seasoning.